SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: When paired with a Ring Floodlight Cam or Spotlight Cam, the extra light can enhance the nighttime image quality of the Elite doorbell.
 Just be careful about how you position the lights in relation to your entryway, as it can overexpose the frame and wash out the video.

-Unfortunately, Ring only offers a few ways to upgrade or accessorize the Video Doorbell Elite.
-Honestly, we’d like to see more options on the menu, so there’s definitely room for improvement here.
-At any rate, here is what’s available for Ring Elite add-ons and accessories.
+Unfortunately, Ring still offers limited ways to upgrade or accessorize the Video Doorbell Elite.
+We’d like to see more customization options, especially given the premium price point.
+Here’s what’s currently available for Ring Elite add-ons and accessories:

-If you think the Ring Elite is a little too elite for your taste, then we’d recommend checking out the new Ring Video Doorbell 3 Plus or Pro models — both are top performers in our book.
-Although it’s not a perfect home security solution, Ring seems to have something for everyone.
-They even offer complete home security systems, called Ring Alarm.
-Here are their doorbell options.
+If you think the Ring Elite is a bit too premium for your needs, we recommend checking out the Ring Battery Doorbell Pro or the Wired Doorbell Plus models – both deliver excellent performance at more accessible price points.
+They even offer comprehensive home security through the Ring Alarm systems we tested.
+Here are a few of their doorbell options.

-We do wish it came with a few extra advanced features, like AI facial recognition we get with Nest Hello and Vivint doorbells.
-But with that said, if you care about handsome design and ultra-fast connectivity, we think it’s a rock-solid value at the $350 price point.
+We wish it included modern AI features like familiar face recognition that competitors now offer.
+However, if you prioritize rock-solid connectivity, elegant design, and lightning-fast performance over cutting-edge AI, we believe it’s a worthwhile investment.
+The Elite remains one of the few truly professional-grade doorbell cameras available to consumers.
 You can read all about Ring doorbells and their influence in the home security space in our full Ring Doorbell review here.

-No, but the company does offer Ring Protect cloud storage plans at $3 and $10 per month.
-You can cancel Ring Protect at any time.
+No, but the company offers Ring Home cloud storage plans starting at $4.99 per month.
+You can cancel Ring Home at any time with no cancellation fees.

 Ring is hardwired with a Power over Ethernet (PoE) connection.
 Professional installation is highly recommended.